 We aim to create a comprehensive corporate governance scheme and enforce accountable management policies to strengthen stakeholders' trust in Phison.
 Ethical management serves as the defining principle for corporate governance at Phison.
 The corporate governance structure was drawn up and implemented in accordance with relevant regulations including without limitation the Company Act and the Securities and Exchange Act.
-A Remuneration Committee and Audit Office have been set up under the Board of Directors to define and review executive's and employee's remuneration and other tangible incentives as well as to provide supervisors with reports from internal audits.
+A Remuneration Committee and Audit Office have been set up under the Board of Directors to define and review executive's and directors, supervisors ,managerial officer's remuneration and other tangible incentives as well as to provide supervisors and independent directors with reports from internal audits.
 These strengthen the effectiveness of our corporate governance operations.